 How to Calculate Paid Sick Leave Rate in California

 California sick leave laws protect workers by providing a minimum number of days of paid sick leave.
 Workers earn sick leave by the number of hours they work.
 Unfortunately, some employers violate paid sick leave laws.
+It is vital to know how to calculate paid sick leave rates in California.

 In most cases, sick time is compensated at the employee’s regular rate of pay.
 Sick pay for exempt employees is calculated the same way the employer calculates wages for other paid leave, such as vacation time.